 Proactive in monitoring social media accounts and engaging in outreach

-Spring 2018 Juvenile Justice Law Fellow The Juvenile Justice Law fellow will intern part time in the LSJA office (approximately 10 hours/week).
+Summer 2018 Juvenile Justice Law Fellow The Juvenile Justice Law fellow will intern part time in the LSJA office (approximately 10 hours/week).
 Current law students are encouraged to apply.
 Fellow responsibilities may include researching different justice-related policies or proposed policies that impact LSJA’s current or future projects, and assisting with various research-related tasks for our clients.
 Fellows will also have the opportunity to attend local briefings and hearings.
 This is an unpaid position.